The Silent Symphony of Symptoms: Understanding Ovarian Cancer and Bloating

 Persistent pelvic or lower abdominal pain

-Frequent or urgent need to urinate
+Frequent or urgent urges to urinate

-Unexplained weight loss or gain
+Unexplained weight fluctuations

-Back pain or lower-body discomfort
+Back pain or discomfort radiating through the lower body

-Changes in bowel habits (constipation, diarrhea)
+Alterations in bowel habits (constipation, diarrhea)

 Who Is at Risk?
 (Especially in India)

-Family history of ovarian, breast, or colon cancer
+A family history of ovarian, breast, or colon cancer

 BRCA1 / BRCA2 genetic mutations